phillipSloan/ComputationalLogic/Readme.md

 A notebook containing a thorough description of the changes is provided via the Google Colab notebook.  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/phillipsloan/ComputationalLogic/blob/prolexa-plus/CourseworkNotebook.ipynb)

 Changes/modifications to the default prolexa code are as given below for each file which is modified.
-After modification, prolexa can handle the following queries:
+After modification, prolexa can handle the following query:
 > user: donald is not happy

 > user: every teacher is happy